comp500/vrwiimote/README.md

+# Archived
+I'm pretty sure this code *does not work!* I've archived it as I don't intend to develop it any further.

 # VRWiimote
 This is a driver for the [VRidge API](https://github.com/RiftCat/vridge-api) that lets you use Wii Remotes (aka Wiimotes) in VR.